LAST UPDATED: 22 January 2018

 A charity forced to police the trade

 With the Australian Government largely relying on live exporters to self-report breaches of regulations, Animals Australia has continued to be the watchdog of this industry.
 Our legal team has lodged dozens of formal legal complaints with evidence of ongoing regulatory breaches resulting in terrible cruelty in multiple countries.
-Government investigations have sometimes taken months or years to come to a conclusion, with grossly inadequate consequences for those responsible: no live export company has ever had its licence cancelled, or even suspended — not even repeat offenders.
+Government investigations have sometimes taken months or years to come to a conclusion, with grossly inadequate consequences for those responsible: no live export company has ever had its licence cancelled, or even suspended — for repeatedly breaking live export laws.

 Animals are transported live because their bodies are seen by the global meat industry as a way to transport ‘fresh meat’.
 These animals are treated like ‘cargo’, not the living, breathing beings that they are.
 Live export cruelty is a global problem, so our work for animals has extended through our global arm, Animals International.